 In some cases, however, a surgeon will perform an open-thoracotomy.

 There are no specific criteria to decide when surgery is necessary for empyema.
-One study found that those with symptoms lasting less than 4 weeks had better surgery results than people who had symptoms lasting more than 4 weeks.
+One study found that those with symptoms lasting less than

 A doctor may also recommend fibrinolytic therapy, which uses drugs known as fibrinolytic agents.
 The therapy helps to drain pleural fluid, and doctors may use it in combination with a tube thoracostomy.